PaulofSiberia/calendar_webpage/README.md

 Main concept: a website for IRNITU students, displaying current university events.

-Planned functions: list of events for the day (parsing the calendar of events at https://www.istu.edu/), display of date and time.
+Planned features: previously planned parsing function was not implemented; Manual addition of events, protected by password, date and time display.

 Practical significance: is to spread information about institute events that may be of interest to students.